marusyaganza/lp-monorepo/packages/front/README.md

 - **Learning Games:** Six interactive games for mastering your vocabulary
 - **Progress Tracking:** Words are marked “learned” after repeated successful training

-The full sitemap for these pages and flows is available in the project.
+The full sitemap for these pages and flows:.

 ![Site map](docs/site-map.png)